jluk/paastb/mywebappshowsinternalservererror.md

 If no error/warning event could be found, the exception may be properly handled.
 5. Put a helloworld.html test file into the 'sitesroot' folder <br>
 If any startup files like global.asax or web.config have problems, then accessing helloworld.html will have the same issue.
-6. Enable Failed Request Tracing in IIS to see detailed error message
+6. Enable Failed Request Tracing in IIS to see the detailed error message
 7. Use DebugView to capture exceptions/errors
 8. For further diagnostics, use [DebugDiag] (Add link to https://msdn.microsoft.com/en-us/library/ff420662.aspx), ProcDump or WinDbg to capture memory dumps and review the dumps.
 It will give pointers where the problem lies in the application.